 Hasbro's revenues jumped 5% from $4.08 billion in 2013 to $4.28 billion in 2014.
 The growth for 2014 was fueled by a 20% bump from its boys segment, primarily from Star Wars toys.
 It also experienced a 20% increase in emerging markets, including, but not limited to, Russia, Brazil, and China.

 Its profits surged 45% from $286 million in 2013 to $416 million in 2014, mostly due to a decrease in interest expenses and other costs.
 Hasbro's operating cash flow has fluctuated over the years; after declining in 2013, it went up 13% to $454 million in 2014.

 To ignite sales growth the toy maker is looking to revitalize its existing brands, while developing new ones on a global scale.
 In North America the company is looking to entertainment experiences such as movies, TV, publishing, and digital gaming to promote its brands.
 Beyond North America Hasbro seeks to expand in Eastern Europe and in emerging markets in Asia and Latin and South America.

-Hasbro is looking for growth from The Hub, its multi-platform joint venture with cable programming giant Discovery Communications.
+Hasbro is looking for growth from Discovery Family (formerly The Hub), its multi-platform joint venture (Hasbro owns 40%) with cable programming giant Discovery Communications.
 The children's TV channel offers family and educational programming targeted at children ages 11 and younger based on Hasbro's brands, including G.I.
 Joe, My Little Pony, and Scrabble.
-The partners also run a website (hubworld.com) that features related interactive content.
-To supply its joint venture with content and programming, the company operates Hasbro Studios.

 Mergers and Acquisitions